 The following is information on how to get data back from a re-formatted drive from RUNTIME.

-Runtime Software–A drive can be considered “dead”, if it is not accessible by any software means, e.g. the BIOS, Windows’ Disk Management or disk utilities such as Runtime Software’s GetDataBack.
+A drive can be considered “dead” if it is not accessible by any software means, e.g. the BIOS, Windows’ Disk Management, or disk utilities such as Runtime Software’s GetDataBack.
 A dead drive often shows additional symptoms.
 It does not spin or it “clicks” or it makes other kinds of strange noises.

-Theses drives might have a damaged electronic board, damaged read heads, a damaged motor or damaged magnetic media.
-Data recovery companies with clean room facilities can often resurrect the drive by exchanging the damaged parts.
+These drives might have a damaged electronic board, damaged read heads, a damaged motor, or damaged magnetic media.
+Data recovery companies with cleanroom facilities can often resurrect the drive-by exchanging the damaged parts.
 They will then image the drive and perform a logical file reconstruction.